friatech/lilo/README.md

 ![Lilo and Stitch](resources/lilo-and-stitch.webp)

 **Lilo** is a super-fast GraphQL stitching library.
-Project is heavily inspired by [Atlassian Braid](https://bitbucket.org/atlassian/graphql-braid).
+The project is heavily inspired by [Atlassian Braid](https://bitbucket.org/atlassian/graphql-braid).
-**Lilo** focus on simplicity.
+**Lilo** focuses on simplicity and easy to use.
 You can find plenty of samples in the codebase and we aim to add more and more in every release.
-Please do not forget to check `/lilo-samples` directory for more sample project.
+Please do not forget to check `/lilo-samples` directory for more sample projecta.

 ## Installation